Skip to content

 It’s accessible to everyone, anywhere, anytime.

-When I began meditating (again), I stuck to a schedule of 20 minutes in the morning and evening.
-Little by little, my nerves calmed down—I loved this peaceful feeling so much that I’d meditate for an hour or more each day.
+When I first began meditating again, I practiced for 20 minutes in the morning and evening.
+I loved this peaceful feeling so much that I’d meditate for an hour or more daily.

-To my great surprise, I still lost my temper easily or felt deeply hurt by criticism.
-I’d beat myself up and spin out in feelings of worthlessness
+But I still lost my temper easily or felt hurt by criticism.
+I’d beat myself up and spin out in feelings of worthlessness.

 “The real meditation practice is how we live our lives from moment to moment to moment.” —Jon Kabat-Zinn

 Many people live in the past or future.
-Rarely, are they fully present.
 As a result, they may miss out on connecting with loved ones or enjoying nature’s beauty—things that give meaning to our lives.

 What’s more, our body sends us important signals about our well-being.

 If we’re lost in our mind, we could dismiss feelings of resentment towards a friend.
-Our emotions could easily control us, leading us to rash decisions.
+We might say yes when we mean no. Our emotions could easily control us, provoking much anxiety and leading us to rash decisions.

 Instead, imagine you’re a tree.
 A giant sequoia, if you’d like.

 It doesn’t matter whether you’re sitting, lying down or doing tasks.
-Throughout your day, as much as possible, pay close attention to your thoughts and feelings, without judgment.
+Throughout the day, pay close attention to your thoughts and feelings, without judgment.

 If your mind wanders, don’t fret.
 It’s like the treetop—thousands of leaves rattling with the wind.

 Acknowledge the fact.
-Then, concentrate on feeling your belly, the tree trunk, as it rises and falls with your breath, to ground yourself.
+Then, ground yourself by focusing on feeling your belly—the tree trunk—rise and fall with your breath.

-Gently bring your attention back to your belly, as often as need be.
+Gently bring your attention back to your belly as often as necessary.

 That’s it.